splashprotocol/splash-core/validators/stable_pool/protocol/Stable3PoolSpec.md

 **Restrictions**

-1. Fees aren't applied on deposits/redeems that do not change the ratio of assets in the pool, but in case of so-called imbalance deposits/redeems fees are applied as if the user had made a swap to the balanced assets ratio.
+1. Fees aren't applied on deposits/redeems that don't change the ratio of assets in the pool, but in case of so-called imbalance deposits/redeems fees are applied as if the user had made a swap to the balanced assets ratio.
 Thus, if user wants to deposit mostly in asset `X`, he must still have a small amount of asset `Y` to pay the imbalance fee;